-Indicators: Information on the Procedure 1.
-Is sufficient information provided to asylum seekers on the procedures, their rights and obligations in practice?
-Yes With difficulty No Is tailored informat ion provided to un accompanied children?
-Yes 🗌 No
+Indic ators: Information on on the Procedure 1.
+Is sufficient information provobligations in practice? rided to asylum s eekers on the procedures With difficulty s, their rights and No Is tailored information on provided to un accompanied children? ⊠ Yes ☐ No